 Can transfer credit be used to fulfill program requirements?

 Yes, transfer credit, including study abroad credit, may be used to fulfill program requirements.
-However, there is a limit of three transfer courses that may be used to fulfill major requirements (not including prerequisites).
+However, there is a limit of two transfer courses that may be used to fulfill major requirements (not including prerequisites).
 You must check to see whether the course is transferable to UM, and information can be obtained at the Undergraduate Admissions Office (1220 SAB).
 There is a helpful transfer credit website to assist you in determining whether credit will transfer.
 Please also be aware that a maximum of 60 transfer credits are allowed to count toward your LSA degree.